alizaidis/terraform-asm-multicluster/README.md

 ## Clean up

 1. The easiest way to prevent continued billing for the resources that you created for this tutorial is to delete the project you created for the tutorial.
-Run the following command from Cloud Shell and enter `y` when asked to confirm.
+Run the following commands from Cloud Shell:

    ```bash
     gcloud config unset project